nymtech/nym/documentation/dev-portal/src/tutorials/electrum.md

 # Electrum NymConnect Integration

-Electrum is one of the most favorite Bitcoin wallet for desktop users and it is used as backend wallet for several crypto aplications in smart phones.
+Electrum is one of the most favorite Bitcoin wallet for desktop users and it is used as a backend wallet for various crypto aplications in smart phones.
 Electrum was among the first integrations of Nym.
 This easy setup allows users to enhance privacy when managing the flagship of blochain cryptocurencies Bitcoin.

 ## How can I use Bitcoin over the Nym mixnet?